Cray-HPE/docs-csm/install/deploy_management_nodes.md

     - **kubernetes-worker nodes** with more than 2 small disks need to make adjustments to [prevent bare-metal etcd creation](../background/ncn_mounts_and_file_systems.md#worker-nodes-with-etcd)
     - A brief overview of what is expected is here, in [disk plan of record / baseline](../background/ncn_mounts_and_file_systems.md#plan-of-record--baseline)

 1. Run the BIOS Baseline script to apply a configs to BMCs.
-The script will apply helper configs to facilitate more deterministic network booting on any NCN port.
-The script depends on
+The script will apply helper configs to facilitate more deterministic network booting on any NCN port. **This runs against any server vendor**, some settings are not applied for certain vendors.

+    > **`NOTE`** This script depends on `IPMI_PASSWORD` being set, this is done in [Tokens and IPMI Password](#tokens-and-ipmi-password)

+    > **`NOTE`** This script will enable DCMI/IPMI on Hewlett-Packard Enterprise servers equipped with ILO.
+If `ipmitool` is not working at this time, it will after running this script.

     ```bash
     pit# /root/bin/bios-baseline.sh
     ```

-1. Set each node to always UEFI Network Boot, and ensure they are powered off
+1. <a name="set-uefi-and-power-off"></a>Set each node to always UEFI Network Boot, and ensure they are powered off

     ```bash
     pit# grep -oP "($mtoken|$stoken|$wtoken)" /etc/dnsmasq.d/statics.conf | sort -u | xargs -t -i ipmitool -I lanplus -U $USERNAME -E -H {} chassis bootdev pxe options=efiboot,persistent